 Panel members are students, faculty, and staff from the University community.
 Students panelists are not involved in the Policy of Institutional Equity matters.
 Panel members apply annually and are selected by the Office of Community Standards.
-The Vice President for Student Affairs and the President of the Associated Student Government, or designee, approve the selection of all Panel members.
 Sanctioning Panels will typically be made up of three members.
 The Office of Community Standards should do its best to diversify each Panel-both in terms of social identities and affiliations within the University.
+No investigator, sanctioning or appellate panelist will make findings or determinations in a case in which they have a material conflict of interest or material bias.
+Any party who believes an investigator has a potential material conflict of interest or material bias must raise the concern to the Director of Community Standards within two (2) calendar days of discovering the perceived conflict so that the University may evaluate the concern and find a substitute, if appropriate.
+The Director of Community Standards or designee will determine whether a conflict of interest exists.
+The failure of a party to raise a concern of a conflict of interest or bias in a timely manner may result in a waiver of the issue for purposes of any appeal.

-Reporters and respondents will be provided a list of all potential panel members prior to the sanctioning panel and will be given the opportunity to express concern about any potential panel member's ability to act impartially in hearing their case.
-Decisions related to panel members' participation on the sanctioning panel will be made by the Director of Community Standards.
-In cases where there are exigent circumstances (including but not limited to concern for the safety or security of the University community or the academic progress of a student) or in cases where the timeline requires the case to be heard by trained Hearing Officers who have no prior involvement in the case can serve as Panel members.
+Following the delivery of the investigative report, respondents, and reporters as appropriate, will be provided a list of all potential sanctioning and appellate panel members prior to the Sanctioning Panel, and will be given the opportunity to express specific concerns about any potential panel member's material conflict of interest or material bias within 3 business days of receiving their Sanctioning Panel Memo.
+The Director of Community Standards or their designee will determine whether material conflict of interest or material bias exists.

+In cases where there are exigent circumstances (including but not limited to concern for the safety or security of the University community or the academic progress of a student) or in cases where context requires the case be heard within a constrained time period, trained Case Resolution Coordinators who have no prior involvement in the case can serve as sanctioning or appellate panelists.